-The GDC 2025 will explore the multifaceted dimensions of inclusive digital transformation and its role in shaping sustainable development outcomes through the theme "Inclusive Digital Transformation: Social Impacts and Technological Innovations".
+GDC 2025 explored the multifaceted dimensions of inclusive digital transformation and its role in shaping sustainable development outcomes, under the theme ‘Inclusive Digital Transformation: Social Impacts and Technological Innovations’.

-As digital technologies continue to revolutionise economies and societies worldwide, it is crucial to examine their social impacts and ensure that technological innovations benefit all segments of society, particularly in low- and middle-income countries (LMICs).
+As digital technologies continue to transform economies and societies worldwide, the conference underscored the importance of examining their social impacts and ensuring that technological innovations benefit all segments of society, particularly in low- and middle-income countries (LMICs).

-The conference will examine the social implications of this change, debate novel solutions, and discuss digital inclusion policies.
-It will also explore how technology can advance the achievement of the Sustainable Development Goals, particularly focused on digital inclusion, equality, and sustainable development, while bringing stakeholders together to leverage digital technologies for social and economic progress.
+The conference examined the social implications of these changes, debated innovative solutions, and discussed digital inclusion policies.
+It also explored how technology can contribute to achieving the Sustainable Development Goals, with a particular focus on digital inclusion, equality, and sustainable development, while bringing together stakeholders to harness digital technologies for social and economic progress.

-This session examines how to optimally tax digital and telecom innovation in developing countries, balancing revenue needs with technology adoption.
-Building on recent research in Africa, it will consider the level, type (ad valorem vs. ad quantum, direct vs. indirect), and timing of taxation.
+This session examined how to optimally tax digital and telecommunications innovation in developing countries, balancing public revenue needs with the promotion of technology adoption.
+Building on recent research conducted in Africa, it considered the level, type (ad valorem vs. ad quantum, direct vs. indirect), and timing of taxation.

-The discussion will highlight the equity challenges for low-income countries in raising fair revenue from a concentrated, profitable sector.
+The discussion highlighted the equity challenges faced by low-income countries in raising fair revenues from a highly concentrated and profitable sector.

 Moderator: